Year of the Dog serial novel

 “Well, I can’t live at your brother’s little apartment.
 And you have lots of room.”

 What could he say?
-No, Aunt Nell, I want you to march back to Honolulu and try to get along with Yuina, which you apparently haven’t been doing for the past year since Uncle Ramsey died.
-How had he not known things between them were so bad that Aunt Nell would move out of her own daughter’s home?
+No, Auntie Nell, I want you to march back to Honolulu and try to get along with Yuina, which you apparently haven’t been doing for the past year since Uncle Ramsey died.
+How had he not known things between them were so bad that Auntie Nell would move out of her own daughter’s home?

 The alarm on his phone went off.
 Seven o’clock!
-“Um … Aunt Nell, I have a client coming over soon …”
+“Um … Auntie Nell, I have a client coming over soon …”

 “You had your client come here?”
 Her perfectly sculpted eyebrows rose until they disappeared in her curled (expensively colored) bangs.
 Her wide eyes darted around the living room, but they obviously encompassed the ramshackle house.